fwup-home/fwup/README.md

   -n   Report numeric progress
-  -o <output.fw> Specify the output file when creating an update (Use - for stdout) -p <keyfile> A public key file for verifying firmware updates --progress-low <number> When displaying progress, this is the lowest number (normally 0 for 0%) --progress-high <number> When displaying progress, this is the highest number (normally 100 for 100%) -q, --quiet   Quiet
+  -o <output.fw> Specify the output file when creating an update (Use - for stdout) -p <keyfile> A public key file for verifying firmware updates --private-key <key> A private key for signing firmware updates --progress-low <number> When displaying progress, this is the lowest number (normally 0 for 0%) --progress-high <number> When displaying progress, this is the highest number (normally 100 for 100%) --public-key <key> A public key for verifying firmware updates -q, --quiet   Quiet
   -s <keyfile> A private key file for signing firmware updates -S, --sign Sign an existing firmware file (specify -i and -o)